stateful/docs.runme.dev/docs/integrations/cloud-render/gcp.md

 2. **Authenticate with Google Cloud**

 After installing the SDK, you need to authenticate your account to gain access to your Google Cloud resources.
+Run the command below to get authenticated:

 ```sh {"id":"01J1CX6BXBBQ433QSKDNYDX3Q5"}
 $ gcloud auth login